DmIvanov/DmIvanov.github.io/_posts/2020-09-14-dark-side-of-extensions.md

 (Peter Parker... [or some Frenchman from XVIII century](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility))

 I'm not talking you out of using extensions.
 I just want you to keep in mind all that nuances when using this language feature.

+We didn't mention protocol extensions here, because that's a different topic.
+Hope to cover it in next posts, stay tuned!